 Frequently Asked Questions

-Taxpayers can avail some deductions and exemptions under the new tax regime, including standard deduction, rent paid deduction, and donations made to charitable organizations.
+Taxpayers can avail some deductions and exemptions under the new tax regime, including standard deduction, rent paid deduction, and donations made to charitable organisations.
 However, the new regime does not allow exemptions such as HRA, LTA, and medical bills.